Send Joshua Project a photo

 Send Joshua Project a map of this people group.

 |Online Audio NT:

-China Quarterly conducted a study over 600 villages around which the Biao people live.
-Their study suggests that most of the religion of the Biao and the surrounding areas is not defined by its doctrine, organization, or hierarchy, but rather is centered around rituals that are performed.
+China Quarterly conducted a study of 600 villages around which the Biao people live.
+Their study suggests that most of the religion of the Biao and the surrounding areas is not defined by its doctrine, organization, or hierarchy, but rather is centered around rituals.
 The local religion is polytheistic and revolves heavily around spirit worship in local temples.
 The Biao worship in temples that are dedicated to local deities, and sometimes have operas performed for these deities.
 The rituals that are performed by the Biao are often led by temple committees and specialists.
 These rituals have a close tie with Daoist traditions.
 They also use Confucian texts to guide their rituals with mediums to contact spirits of the dead.
 This seems to suggest that there is syncretism amongst the Biao people of a plurality of Chinese religions and philosophies.
 In their worship and daily lives, the Biao also have close ties to their ancestral history; however, in the 20th century and 21st century this has been in decline.
-Local religions such as the one that the Biao follow are currently under attack from the Chinese government.
+Local religions such as the one that the Biao follow are under attack from the Chinese government.

 The Biao people believe in a plurality of spirits.
 They need to know that there is one true God.
 They need people to share the gospel with them.
 Like all people, the Biao ultimately need Jesus.
 They need to come to an understanding of who He is and know that in Christ Jesus they have hope now.
 There is no translation of the Bible in the Biao language.
 A translation is important so the Biao can come to a deeper understanding of God.
 It is also important so they can have the word to tell stories of Christ.